-Grant Roszkowiak came to Haiti in the summer of 2009 with a five-year plan.
-But the NWHCM missionary has already burned through so many of his goals that these days, it’s looking more like a one-year plan.
+Grant Roszkowiak arrived in Haiti in the summer of 2009 with a five-year plan.
+But the NWHCM missionary burned through so many of his goals that it started looking more like a one-year plan.

-The 22-year-old from Savannah, Georgia joined Northwest Haiti Christian Mission full-time after graduating in 2009 from Wheaton College, near Chicago.
+The 22-year-old from Savannah, Georgia joined Northwest Haiti Christian Mission full-time after graduating in 2009 from Wheaton College.
 It took him just a few weeks living in Saint-Louis du Nord, Haiti, to put a finger on his passions: Sports and youth.

 Now Roszkowiak is spearheading NWHCM ministries that are reaching out to everyone from down-and-out street kids to professional soccer players.

 He sees sports as a natural vehicle for the gospel.
 “If you play soccer in Sri Lanka and you play soccer here, it’s the same soccer and it just naturally bridges cultures,” he said.

 Roszkowiak’s most immediate — and somewhat surprising — success story has been his involvement with the Association Sportif de Saint-Louis du Nord, or ASSL.
 It’s the local professional soccer franchise, about as big-time-sports as one can find in this small Haitian city.

 A few weeks after arriving in Haiti, ASSL supporters approached NWHCM and asked about ways the mission could partner with the team.
 Roszkowiak jumped in and began attending practices and hanging out with the players.
 He led morning devotions with the team and, before long, was unexpectedly appointed to the organization’s board of directors.

 “I had no idea what was going on,” Roszkowiak said with a laugh.
 The next thing he knew, he was dissecting team budgets and meeting with the city’s mayor.